The Chicest Way To Hide Your Cat’s Litter Box

 Want to treat your furry friend?
 Shop four picks for the cat who (almost) has it all.

-Gater and Lottie swear by tofu litter made from soy pulp, as it does a great job of controlling odours.
+Gater swears by tofu litter made from soy pulp, as it does a great job of controlling odours.

 Keep this sleek scoop, brush and dustpan set on hand to make quick work of messes.